"Children at Play" Signs

 - It gives parents and children a false sense of security.
 By relying on the sign, parents might monitor their children less closely and children might interpret the sign to mean it is acceptable to play in the street.

 - If one "Children at Play" sign goes up it may lead to a proliferation of signs throughout the city.
 Since nearly every block has children living on it, there would have to be signs on every residential street.
 The effect of too many signs is that they become ineffective.
 The proliferation of signs breeds disrespect, not only for the specific sign, but for all signs.

 - To erect "Children at Play" signs in response to one request usually generates similar requests, thereby basing sign placement on politics rather than on sound traffic engineering judgment.

 - Based on numerous studies, there is no evidence that "Children at Play" signs prevent injury or decrease the speed of vehicles.

 - Because they are confusing and do not meet specific criteria for good signing, placing "Children at Play" signs opens the municipality to liability.

 - Since all signs need to be maintained to be effective, the proliferation of unnecessary signs places an undue burden on maintenance crews.
 Purchasing, erecting, and keeping these signs in good order is expensive.

 For these reasons, the MUTCD discourages the use of "Children at Play" signs.
 However, municipalities can and should post signs for school zones, pedestrian crossings, and playgrounds.
 The MUTCD makes specific reference to these situations.
 Signing such areas gives clear messages to drivers about the kind of zone they are entering.
 "Children at Play" signs, on the other hand, do not meet a specific criterion.

 The following is an option for residence to place near the roadway.
 This device will inform drivers when children are playing, but should only be used when children are present.
-If interested in this device visit their website by clicking here.
+If interested in this device visit the Step2 website.